- Deepen My Coaching

 The single, most reliable guidepost of the Coaching Path is the client’s energy.
 If the coach does nothing more than tune into the energy of the client, track it, attune with it, and ask about it, many times, the Coaching Path reveals itself.

-Everything the client says, does, writes, thinks, feels, is information for the coach.
+Everything the client says, does, writes, thinks, feels, from the moment they say “hello” to the time they say “goodbye” is information for the coach.
 Whether it’s in what they say and how they say it about their weekend before the coaching session starts, or if it’s in the coffee they order and how they order it.
 (Yes, I do a lot of coaching in coffee shops.
 Sacrilege, I know!).
-Every client is consciously and/or non-consciously seeking answers to their own questions, constantly working on them in the background of their own experience.
+Every client is consciously and/or non-consciously seeking answers to their own questions, constantly processing them in the background of their own experience.

 The coach’s job is helping the client to connect the dots of their experience, using all the information the client provides.
 For example, I had a client who said she was running a bit late for our session as her routine eye exam ran long.
 My question to her, “What is it you’d like to see more clearly.”
 That question allowed her to connect with her desire for clarity, creating an opening to a breakthrough.